Lake, Salt Run, & Cross Country Trails

 At A Glance

 A trio of popular trails near in the Virgina Kendall area.

 - Lake: 1 mile, easy

 - Salt Run: 3.25 miles, moderate to difficult

 It’s a well-traveled path for hikers year-round, but draws a number of trail running enthusiasts during peak season, too, so watch “on your left” for passing runners.
-All three are a nice compliment to the Lake Trail—beautiful views, scenery and elevation changes abound when combined.
+Cross Country and Salt Run are a nice compliment to the Lake Trail—beautiful views, scenery and elevation changes abound when combined.

 It goes without saying that hikers and trail runners are going to love this trilogy of trails.
 But with ample deer, chipmunks, squirrels, and plenty of birdwatching opportunities across the three, the odds are good that you’ll tire out physically before you ever tire of your surroundings.